V. V. Lakshminarayana

-Vasagiri Venkata Lakshminarayana popularly known as JD Lakshmi Narayana is an Indian retired police officer and politician from Andhra Pradesh.
+Vasagiri Venkata Lakshminarayana is an Indian politician and retired Indian Police Service officer from Andhra Pradesh.
 He served as the Additional Director General of Police in Mumbai, Maharashtra.
 He is known for leading the investigations like OMC Scandal, Emaar Properties, Y S Jagan Mohan Reddy Case, Satyam Scandal and Disproportionate Assets.
 He had previously held the post of Joint Commissioner of Police of Thane, Maharashtra and before that as Inspector general of police Rank under Y-category security for dealing with high-profile corruption cases.
 He contested from Visakhapatnam constituency in the 2019 Indian general election from Jana Sena Party.
 He has resigned from the Jana Sena Party in 2020.